A View from the Bridge: Act 2

 A few months have passed and Eddie reaches a breaking point when he discovers that Catherine and Rodolpho have slept together and are intent on marrying.
-Drunk, he kisses Catherine and then attempts to prove that Rodolpho is gay by suddenly and passionately kissing him also.
+Drunk, he kisses Catherine and then attempts to prove that Rodolpho is gay by suddenly and passionately kissing him.
 After a violent confrontation, Eddie orders Rodolpho to leave the apartment.

 Eddie visits Alfieri and insists that the kiss has proved Rodolpho is gay and that he is only marrying Catherine for citizenship, but once again Alfieri says the law cannot help.
-Out of desperation, Eddie phones immigration services but in the meantime Beatrice has arranged for Marco and Rodolpho to move in with two other undocumented immigrants in the flat above.
+Out of desperation, Eddie phones immigration services but in the meantime, Beatrice has arranged for Marco and Rodolpho to move in with two other undocumented immigrants in the flat above.
 Eddie learns that Catherine and Rodolpho have arranged to marry within a week and about the two new immigrants that have moved into the building and, with both anger and fright, frantically urges Catherine and Beatrice to move them out.
 When immigration officials arrive and arrest Marco, Rodolpho, and the two other immigrants, Eddie pretends that the arrest comes as a complete surprise to him, but Beatrice and Marco see through this.
 Marco spits in Eddie's face in front of everyone and accuses Eddie of killing his starving children.
 Eddie tries to convince the neighborhood of his innocence but they turn away from him.

 Alfieri visits Marco and Rodolpho in custody, obtaining their release on bail until their hearing comes up.
 Alfieri explains that Rodolpho will be able to stay once he has married Catherine but warns Marco that he will have to return to Italy.
 Vengeful, Marco confronts Eddie publicly on his release, and Eddie turns on him with a knife, demanding that he take back his accusations and restore his honor.
-In the ensuing scuffle, Eddie is stabbed with his own knife and dies, as his stunned family and neighbors stand around.
+In the ensuing scuffle, Eddie is stabbed with his own knife by Marco and dies, as his stunned family and neighbors stand around.

 When he witnesses Eddie's death, Alfieri trembles because he realizes that, even though it was wrong, something "perversely pure" calls to him and he is filled with admiration.
 But, he tells the audience, settling for half-measures is better, it must be, and so he mourns Eddie with a sense of alarm at his own feelings.